CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 For our purposes, let's consider a battle-hardened but stuck-in-their ways military commander named Heuristic.
 His rank is General.
 He does an okay job; makes some sensible decisions; saves lives.
 General Heuristic will be our guide and the starting place for our young and scrappy junior recruit, Lieutenant Learning.
 Someday he's going to have ideas of his own.
 But for now, our lieutenant must learn the ropes.

 I generated a training dataset by recording both the observations and associated actions of General Heuristic.
 I chose to run many full games and take the status at each turn rather than generate a random set of observations and associated actions.
 While it's possible there are areas of the observation space that General Heuristic would never encounter, it seemed less risky than generating random sets of observations.
 For instance, I wanted to make sure I included the fog-of-war effects that the visualisation exercise had shown me were important to capture.
 The observation-action pairs had to be valid situations that would be obtained in a real game.
-The dataset was split up into an 80/20 train/test split and fed to a training routine that aimed to create an agent that would replicate every decision.
+The dataset was split up into an 80:20 train:test split and fed to a training routine that aimed to create an agent that would replicate every decision.

 While there are a few details in how the training routine was set up, the most critical decision in this process was deciding on a loss function.
 It wouldn't have been sufficient to just take the difference in observed and predicted actions; similar numerical ids of the territories do not correspond to similar decisions.
 Sending a unit to territory T9 isn't almost the same as sending the unit to territory T10.
 Instead, we need to compare the predicted action with the policy distribution across all actions.
-The extra layer of detail we capture here for example might be that General Heuristic was 60% sure that the unit be sent to T11, 23% sure that they be sent to territory T16, and 17 sure that they go to T23 given a particular observation.
+The extra layer of detail we capture here for example might be that for a particular observation, General Heuristic was 60% sure that the unit be sent to T11, 23% sure that they be sent to territory T16, and 17% sure that they go to T23.
 It's that detail that our lieutenant needed to learn.

-On this measure Lieutenant Learning certainly improved - the performance gradually went up round-by-round for a PPO agent.
+On this measure Lieutenant Learning certainly improved - the performance gradually went up round-by-round for the Proximal Policy Optimisation (PPO) agent I focussed on.
 But the system never got _good_.
 This is how Lieutenant Learning, at the completion of his education, compared to General Heuristic:

 ![](/assets/img/pretraining_score.png)
 *The best pre-trained model scored -39.75 compared to scores of -44.91 for the Random Legal agent and +10.28 for General Heuristic.*

-The improvement compared to a Random Legal agent suggests the pre-trained model learned _something_, but it was nowhere near the General's benchmark.
+The improvement when compared to a Random Legal agent suggests the pre-trained model learned _something_, but it was nowhere near the General's benchmark.
 To try and correct this, I did a fair amount of hyperparameter tuning including the optimizer, the number of epochs, the learning rate, the learning rate schedule, learning rate decay, and so on.
-Increasing the training dataset size made the biggest positive impact on the performance, but training became very slow as a result.
+Increasing the training dataset size made the biggest positive impact on the performance, but training became impossibly slow as a result.

 So, not great!
 I didn't get to the bottom of why this was.
 Did my training dataset not capture real games well enough?
 Not enough data or enough training time to learn from it?
 Was my loss function off?
-Was PPO a fundamentally bad choice?
+Was PPO a fundamentally bad algorithm choice?
 The base model choice is the next thing I would have swapped out, followed by finding a way to simplify the observation data to reduce the training scope (and therefore the amount of data/training time) to at least get a demonstration that the basics were sound and then increase scope and dataset size from there.

 ### Producing an actual agent

 In a simple submission one could make for this competition, you might just tweak some parameters for training models from `Stable-Baseline3`.
 The final agent that I present here is precisely that.
 That's not a very satisfying outcome, but it's better than anything that our friend Lieutenant Learning could come up with!
-It's a DQN agent that learned for 5e7 time-steps and at a learning rate of 1e-4.
+It's a Deep Q-Network (DQN) agent that learned for 5e7 time-steps and at a learning rate of 1e-4.

 In addition to probably not being all that good _objectively_, I suspect that this agent isn't very generalisable.
 If nothing else, I would have liked to have had the training games be using a random weighting for contributions from the 'Red Heuristic' and 'Random Legal' agents.
 It would have taken longer to train of course, but ultimately been less sensitive to that artificially imposed parameter.
 Training a red agent and then having a mix of agents that include both random legal, heuristics, and RL, would be even better.